Hi, I’m Georgia.

 BIO

 I write stories about people’s relationships with plants and narratives that connect people to trees.
 I can write for a scholarly and general audience.
 I've written a dissertation about the discursive transformation of urban trees from beautification to ecosystem services.
-I’ve also written for Brooklyn Botanic Garden Blog, The American Gardener, and City Trees.
+I’ve also written for the Brooklyn Botanic Garden Blog, the American Gardener, and City Trees.
 See my Portfolio.

 I also write about the practice of urban birding, with bylines at Popsci.com, Audubon.com, and in Audubon magazine.

 Additionally, I am developing an expertise in phenology monitoring, the tracking of seasonal changes in nature.
 I have spoken about the topic on WNYC and administer a phenology project in Washington Square Park that won a PhenoAward from the USA National Phenology Network.
+Learn more about the benefits of phenology—read my co-authored opinion piece, For well-being and science, chip in with nature observations, published in the Portland Press Herald.